ekchun/DILI-rotation/README.md

 # DILI

+## rotation fall 2025
+- most of this is from Amanda's repo
+- may have additional messy code specific to adding additional ROS and MMP data and training ST models

 ## `preprocessing_data`
 In this folder is a messy collection of raw and processed data.
 I performed manual curation and inspection of curves to further filter bad curves (e.g. curves that had a large hill slope or only one concentration above the 50% mark).
 The `validate_datasets.ipynb` notebook contains the code used to filter and visualize the data.